pharmaverse/ggsurvfit/README.md

 ## Why ggsurvfit?

--   **Publishable Legends:** Raw variable names do not appear in the figure legend, e.g. `"sex=Female"`.

 -   **Use ggplot2 functions:** Each **ggsurvfit** add-on function (e.g. `add_confidence_interval()`, `add_risktable()`, etc.) is
     written as a proper ggplot2 ‘geom’, meaning that the package functions can be woven with ggplot2 functions seamlessly.
+You don’t need to learn how to style the plot within the ggsurvfit functions: you may rely on the suite ggplot2 functions you have already learned.

+-   **Publishable Legends:** Raw variable names do not appear in the figure legend, e.g. `"sex=Female"`.

 -   **Limitless Customization:** You can modify the x-axis scales or any other plot feature and the risk table will still align with the